Wortham Independent School District: Founding and early years

-Mr. A. N. Weaver attended this school from 1883 to 1885.
-Mr. Weaver recalled his professor at the time being Professor Miller.
+A former student Mr. Weaver recalled his professor at the time being Professor Miller.
 Professor Miller was a strong disciplinarian who believed in whipping his pupils.
 It was because of this discipline that a second school was established.
 Several of the pioneer families organized, built a one-room building, purchased supplies, hired Miss Sallie Booth from Sam Houston State Teachers College for thirty dollars a month and sent their children to this private school.
 (Ibid. p.
 210).
 Approximately thirty students, mostly girls, of all ages attended this school because the parents didn't want their children whipped.
 This private school is believed to have been located on the east side of the railroad track, which lasted for only five years.